-NAM was formed by 10 Covenant Congregations who agreed to set aside their theological differences and pool their resources in a manner to better serve community needs.
+Northwest Assistance Ministries (NAM) was formed by 10 Covenant Congregations that agreed to set aside theological differences and pool resources in a manner to better serve community needs.
 NAM has served north and northwest Harris County since 1983 and currently has approximately 85 employees and 2,500 volunteers.

-In the intervening years, numerous additional congregations have joined with the original 10 to support NAM’s programs and services, and several Service Partner organizations and business Community Partners have committed to supporting NAM as well.
+Throughout the years, numerous additional congregations have joined with the original 10 to support NAM’s programs and services, along with several Service Partner organizations and business Community Partners that have committed to supporting NAM as well.

 NAM’s first year budget was less than $50,000, which was targeted for rent and set-up costs.
-NAM has experienced tremendous growth through the years and its2014-15 projected budget is over $10 million.
-In 2015-16, the organization touched the lives of more than 114,000 people through its programs and services.
+NAM has experienced tremendous growth through the years and its 2017-18 projected budget is over $10 million.
+In 2016-17, the organization touched the lives of more than 129,000 people through its programs and services.

 4/28/83 Idea for NAM presented to Northwest Clergy Association.